 2. Do Not Demean and Humiliate Employees

 Treat employees with dignity—all the time.
-According to entrepreneur Mike Kappel, when he needs to fire someone, he always does so in private behind closed doors.
-“Employment termination isn’t just bad for that individual— it’s also bad for the other employees.”
-He said that a manager or business leader risks draining the morale of other employees if they fire an employee in front of everyone.
+According to entrepreneur Mike Kappel, when he needs to fire someone, he always does so in private, behind closed doors.
+“Employment termination isn’t just bad for that individual—it’s also bad for the other employees.”
+He said that a manager or business leader risks draining the morale of other employees if they fire somebody in front of everyone.
 He also suggests firing an employee after the other employees have left for the day, so that they do not need to leave the office in front of their co-workers.